basho/rfc/open/query_access_paths_RFC.md

                                                           ▼    ▼
 ```

-List buckets uses a coverage plan of some sort - not sure how it can do that effectively - perhaps it assumes a default n_val of 3, or perhaps it just has an 'all vnodes' coverage plan (it hardly seems worth while to spend a lot of time spelunking it because it is **sooooo** not production):
+List buckets uses a coverage plan of some sort - not sure how it can do that effectively - perhaps it assumes a default n_val of 3, or perhaps it just has an 'all vnodes' coverage plan (it hardly seems worthwhile to spend a lot of time spelunking it because it is **sooooo** not production):

 ```
   ┌─────────┐       ┌──────────────────┐                                  ┌─────────┐